-- Eligible projects ranked by IRR:

-- "Eligibility" normally a function of a number of discrete project metrics within each PAR
+- A project will be "eligible" for budget capex allocation given it meets or exceeds absolute project metric requirements

-- Examples:
+- Example:

 - NPV10 > 0

 - PVPI > 1.3

 - Payback < 3 years

 - NOTE: These metrics will change over the project cycle, as risks are addressed and estimates become more certain (e.g., 60:40 to 80:20)

+- However, the allocation decision is both specific to given project performance, and relative to alternative use of funds.

-- Corporate establishes a "hurdle" IRR number.
-Projects with IRR's in excess of the hurdle rate attract budget capital, while those below the hurdle rate are not funded
+- To allocate scarce capital to competing uses, Corporate will establish "hurdle rates" on key performance metrics, such as IRR. - Projects with an IRR in excess of the hurdle rate attract budget capital, while those below the hurdle rate are not funded - An increase in available investment capital (say, through an increase in crude prices) may be reflected in a lower hurdle, allowing more projects to be funded